Groups can be used to group layers in the timeline and within drawing layers for organizational purposes or to transform them together.

 Toggling the group's visibility will also hide all layers inside the group.

-Group layers in the timeline stretch across the entire length of your animation, even if they don't contain layers with drawings on all of those frames.
+By default, group layers in the timeline stretch across the entire length of your animation, even if they don't contain layers with drawings on all of those frames.
+However, just like with drawings, you can drag the retiming handles to change the start or end frame of a group.

 No search results